cpjobling/eg-247-textbook/_sources/introduction/worksheet1.md

 +++ {"slideshow": {"slide_type": "fragment"}}

-What do you think of Pingo so far?
+What do you think of Slido so far?
 Please give a one word or short sentence answer.

 +++ {"slideshow": {"slide_type": "fragment"}}